 The modern manufacturing industry is innovating faster than ever under the impact of the Industry 4.0 trend and the pandemic.
 But along with productivity gains, the increased adoption of automation technologies driving digital transformation in manufacturing complicates factory IT infrastructures and makes them bloated and unmanageable.
 Unless manufacturers find a way to unburden their tech stack without compromising its effectiveness, they risk setting back their efforts.

-Enterprise resource planning systems, or ERPs, are legacy manufacturing software that is still actively utilized in the industry for real-time asset management, production visibility, and data-driven decision-making.
+Manufacturing enterprise resource planning systems, or manufacturing ERPs, are legacy manufacturing software that is still actively utilized in the industry for real-time asset management, production visibility, and data-driven decision-making.
 But Odoo, a leading platform on the market, stands out against homegrown and ready-made ERPs with a robust feature set that can support multiple aspects of manufacturing beyond resources and production.

 Odoo is an open-source ERP suite encompassing a set of industry- and workflow-specific modules that companies can install at their discretion and connect with one another seamlessly.
 The vendor offers three hosting models: on-premises, PaaS, and SaaS, and charges customers per user and per module each month.

 The Odoo Manufacturing app comes equipped with MES, PLM, Maintenance, and Quality tools.
 For an all-in-one ERP system, manufacturers turn to Odoo consulting to integrate the app with the Inventory, Resources, and HR modules.
 Together, the apps comprise a system that extends to planning, engineering, product lifecycle, smart supply chain, equipment maintenance, time tracking, and other day-to-day activities.

 Let’s now have a closer look at Odoo’s manufacturing automation capabilities and the six cases where it can make a notable difference for an enterprise.